Alzheimer’s disease type 4 (AD4)

 - Prion diseases

-To confirm/establish the diagnosis, we offer hotspot testing, full PSEN2 gene sequencing, and deletion/duplication gene testing.
+To confirm/establish the diagnosis, we offer hotspot testing, PSEN2 gene sequencing, and deletion/duplication gene testing.
 We also offer a broad selection of NGS panels which are designed for the molecular genetic diagnosis of related conditions/phenotypes.

 Thus, CENTOGENE offers the following testing strategy for PSEN2 gene testing: